Energy Information Program – Glossary

 AECO (Alberta Energy Company): The AECO Hub is the Canadian benchmark price for natural gas on the Nova Gas Transmission Ltd. (NGTL) system, and is located at the Niska, Alberta gas storage facilities.
 AECO-C has become the virtual trading point representing the price anywhere on the NGTL system.
 AECO or AECO-C is often used interchangeably with Nova Inventory Transfer (NIT).

 Alkylation: A secondary crude oil refining process which produces alkylate, a very-high octane component used for gasoline blending.

-Amortization: The gradual writing-off of an asset or debt over a fixed period of time.
+Amortization: A systematic writing-off of an amount over a period of time.

 API gravity: The American Petroleum Institute gravity, or API gravity, express the gravity or density for liquid petroleum products.
 It is a measure of how heavy or light a petroleum liquid is compared to water: if its API gravity is greater than 10 degrees, it is lighter and floats on water; if less than 10, it is heavier and sinks.
 The lower the API gravity, the heavier and more viscous the bitumen.
 Most crude oils have a gravity below 45 degrees.

 Apportionment: When shippers nominate more oil, or oil product, in a given month than the pipeline is able to transport, shipper volumes are apportioned (reduced) based on the tariff in effect.
 Apportionment can be driven by several factors, including growing oil supply, increased oil demand, and reduced pipeline capacity.

 Atlantic Basin: Refers to countries residing beside or within the Atlantic Ocean and its related waters.